sethuster/henry_meds_sdet_challenge/README.md

 1. stateprovidertreatment.json
 2. Staterequestavailabletimes
 3. providerrequest
-4. There appears to be a different API in teh checkout flow
+4. appointmentrequest
+5. Checkout API

 ## Unforseen Challenges / Lesson Learned
 1) I did not account for the multiple interactive APIs on the web application.
 During my initial pass through the application, i noticed a graphQL api that was being used.
 I then filtered the network console for that API and didn't account for the appointment API
 2) I have been writing tests in Python for the majority of the last 3-4 years.
 Although I know the playwright API, I did not account for the added context swithcing of moving from Python to Node.
 That slowed me down a bit.
 I should have written the tests out of the gate in Python instead.
 3) Managing people for the last few years, and doing code reviews I realize that I am out of practice building automated tests.  writing tests again has been a lot of fun actually, but eye opening in the logisitics of starting something from scatch.
 This took a bit longer than expected.

 ### Timebox
 | Time | duration | Notes |